 Earlier this week I shared my recipe for Small Batch Cream Cheese Frosting.

-Today I’m sharing the cake recipe I used it for – Small 6 Inch Strawberry Cake For Two.
+Today I’m sharing the cake recipe I used it for – Small Strawberry Cake.
 I tested this recipe 5 times to get the ingredient list just right without it sinking in the middle.

-I decided to do a miniseries of 6 inch cakes which includes my small chocolate cake recipe, small yellow cake recipe, and small vanilla cake recipe.
+I decided to do a miniseries of 6 inch cake recipes which includes my small chocolate cake recipe, small yellow cake recipe, and small vanilla cake recipe.

 When you’re making dessert for two, you definitely don’t need a large layer cake!